Applications of the Kleisli and Eilenberg-Moore 2-adjunctions: Liftings to the Eilenberg-Moore algebras Extensions to the Kleisli Categories

 \section{Liftings to the Eilenberg-Moore algebras \& Extensions to the Kleisli Categories}

-This is probably the more explored section of all this article, a few examples of the detailed proofs for the following statements are found in \cite{bofr_haca_II} and \cite{tami_psdl}.
+This is probably the most explored section in this article, a few examples of the detailed proofs for the following statements are found in \cite{bofr_haca_II} and \cite{tami_psdl}.
 In this section, we treated these statements only as direct consequences of the isomorphisms of categories given by \eqref{1403191902} and \eqref{1311042204}.

 [section] \begin{1405102218} There is a bijective correspondence, natural in $(\mathcal{C}, F, \mu^{\F}, \eta^{\F})$ and $(\mathcal{D}, H, \mu^{\Hh}, \eta^{\Hh})$, between the following structures

 \begin{enumerate}